itsyihsiu/ui_book/README.md

-# Vanilla UI
+# Slim UI

-Pure js UI component.
-Just need one js file.
+UI component that can be directly used by copying and pasting.

 ## Development